mtlynch/mtlynch.io/_posts/2018-12-11-upwork-scammer.md

 {% include image.html file="workdiary-6.jpg" alt="Screenshot of Lizzie R's WorkDiary history" max_width="800px" img_link="true" fig_caption="First Work Diary screenshot" %}

 It shows several files with the name "Grace" in the title: "Grace Application Letter", "Grace CV", "Grace Intenship[sic] letter."
 There was a PDF whose filename was Grace followed by what looked like a last name.
-It was a unique enough last name that when I Googled the full name, there was only a single result.
-A Facebook profile:
+It was a unique enough last name that when I Googled the full name, there was only a single result: a Facebook profile:

 {% include image.html file="grace-facebook.png" alt="Screenshot of Lizzie R's WorkDiary history" max_width="504px" img_link="true" fig_caption="Lizzie's true identity, potentially" %}